DMFDML/haptics-demo/README.md

 - The port used for the socket communication is 12345 (using the local loopback IP address).
 This port can be changed.
 - Multiple ports can be used to stream input from multiple buttons.
 - When the Unity demo is stopped, the Python socket should stop as well.
 It's recommended to open the Python socket first and then launch the Unity application.

-Feel free to customize the scripts, adjust the behavior, and integrate the touch sensor input into your own projects.